Bruno12221/nft-auction-dapp/README.md

-A Proof Of Concept DAPP where one can mint and auction Non Funfuble Tokens Written for solidity version 0.5.11
+A Proof Of Concept DAPP where one can mint and auction off Non Funfuble Tokens Written for solidity version 0.5.11

 Contracts: